-Shut off the electric power whenever the water supply is turned off.
+Shut off the electric power whenever the water supply to the water heater is off.
 Shut off the electric power and water supply, drain the heater completely to prevent freezing whenever the building is left unoccupied during the cold weather months.
-In order to insure efficient operation and long tank life, drain the heater through the drain valve until water runs clear.
-Drain it at least once a month.
+In order to insure efficient operation and long tank life, drain the water heater at least once a month through the drain valve until the water runs clear.
 Failure to do this may result in noisy operation and lime and sediment buildup in the bottom of the tank.
 Check the temperature-pressure relief valve to insure that the valve has not become encrusted with lime.
-Lift the lever at the top of the valve several times until valve seats properly without leaking and operates freely.
+Lift the lever at the top of the valve several times until the valve seats properly without leaking and operates freely.